-In the archives of the KwaZulu-Natal University in South Africa is an old photograph which was described as ‘Chief of Zulu, His Wives and a troop of Zulus’.
-They were martially decorated and carrying shields and assegais.
+In the archives of the KwaZulu-Natal University in South Africa is an old photograph which was described as ‘Chief of Zulu, His Wives and a troop of Zulus’, showing a group of men and a few women.
+They were martially decorated and carrying shields and spears.
+Yet, something was odd about this image.
+Some of the warriors even seemed to look seasick.
 What brought these men and women to dress like this and pose for a group picture?
-And where was it photographed?
-Some of the warriors look seasick.
-The background shows pillars that seem unusual for buildings.
+Where had the photograph been taken?
+The background of the image shows pillars that seem unusual for buildings.
 They rather look like masts on a boat.
-The image has a subtitle: 'Frank Fillis’ Savage South Africa’.
+The image was subtitled: 'Frank Fillis’ Savage South Africa’.

 The ‘Kaffir Kraal’ was one of the main attractions of the Greater Britain exhibition at Earls Court.
 Responsible for the whole exhibition was Imre Kiralfy, the first tenant of the Tower House, and Frank Fillis was a kind of sub-contractor who brought the South Africans to London.
 He was mainly res-ponsible for an equestrian spectacle re-enacting mythical episodes of the Zulu Wars at the Empress theatre.
 However, the financier of these shows was neither the colonial government in Cape Colony, nor Joseph Chamberlain, the Secretary of State for the Colonies.
 Both had been vigorously opposed to such spectacles, arguing that they could not possibly give the European public an appropriate understanding of South Africa.
 The patron behind it was Cecil Rhodes, head of the Chartered Company and, at the time, the most powerful gold miner of the Greater British Empire.